fable-compiler/fable-react/docs/server-side-rendering.md

 |> Program.run
 ```

-Now enjoi!
-If you find bugs or just need some help, please create an issue and let we know.
+Now enjoy!
+If you find bugs or just need some help, please create an issue and let us know.

 ## Try the sample app